cksisu/homl/ch01/README.md

    spam that has used tactics similar to the examples that the model was trained on.
-However, spammers often change their tactics over time and the model would likely need to be frequently retrained, so adding in an online learning or semi-supervised learning component would likely imporove task performance when trying to deal with everchanging spam tactics.
+However, spammers often change their tactics over time and the model would likely need to be frequently retrained, so adding in an online learning or semi-supervised learning component would likely improve task performance when trying to deal with ever changing spam tactics.

 9. **What is an online learning system?**

    An online learning system learns incrementally on small amounts of data, known as mini or micro batches.
-The system can learn on the fly and is low cost from a data infrastructure because it learns continuously using a smaller amount of computing resources than large batch models that need very large data volumes to train.
+The system can learn on the fly and is low cost from a data infrastructure perspective because it learns continuously using a smaller amount of computing resources than large batch models that need very large data volumes loaded into the computer memory at the same time to properly train.

 10. **What is out-of-core learning?**